The Curious Case of Benign Memorization: Toy example

 As set the covariance matrices as $\Sigma_3 = \Sigma_2 = 10 \,\Sigma_1 = \sigma^2 \bm{I}$, where $\bm{I}$ is the identity matrix.
 It is obvious that learning invariance for this task under these augmentations leads to embeddings that ignore the noise subspace.
 We employ in this case a simple linear encoder $h_{\bm{W}}(\bm{x}) = \bm{W} \bm{x}$, with $\bm{W} \in \R^{d \times d}$.

 As a projector we use $g_{\bm{V}}(\bm{x}) = \sum_{i=1}^K \cfrac{\cfrac{1}{\| \bm{x} - \bm{v_i} \|}}{\sum_{j=1}^K \cfrac{1}{\| \bm{x} - \bm{v_j} \|}} \, \bm{l}_i$.
 Here $\bm{l_i}$ is a one hot encoding sampled randomly from the set $\{ \bm{e}_1, \dots, \bm{e}_C\}$.
-We choose such a projector as it is not difficult to verify that for $K >= d$ the capacity of the model, in this case, will be approximately fixed to the number of $K$ patterns that we compare the embedding space against.
-Additionally, its non-linear nature guarantees that any possible invariance learning will occur at the encoder instead.
+We choose such a projector as it is not difficult to verify that in the limit case where $g_{\bm{V}}(\bm{x}) = \bm{l}_{\argmin_i \| \bm{x} - \bm{v_i} \|}$, we have an upper bound on the capacity of the model, based on the number $K$ of the vectors used by the projector.
+Additionally, its non-linear nature proposes that any possible invariance learning will occur at the encoder.
 In Fig.~\ref{fig:toy_example} we visualize the $K$-NN probing for the downstream task of correctly predicting the clean label of unseen test samples, after training on random labels.
 By varying the number of samples $n$ and augmentations $B$ available, we directly control whether full memorization can take place or not.
 When the number of samples $n$ is smaller than $\frac{\mathcal{C}}{B}$, where $\mathcal{C}$ is the capacity of the model, full memorization is possible, which discourages any feature learning, leading to bad generalization.